lucapagliari/asteroids/README.md

 # Asteroids
-A guided python project to better understand Python :)
+A small game powered by pygame to better understand Python and OOB :)